infinitered/nsfwjs/README.md

 ## More!

 The model was trained in Keras over several days and 60+ Gigs of data.
-Be sure to [check out the model code](https://github.com/GantMan/nsfw_model).
+Be sure to [check out the model code](https://github.com/GantMan/nsfw_model) which was trained on data provided by [Alexander Kim's](https://github.com/alexkimxyz) [nsfw_data_scraper](https://github.com/alexkimxyz/nsfw_data_scraper).

 #### Open Source